 The results of the in situ validation show that in general the accuracies of the LST\cci products are better at night than during the day, as the influence of sunlit and shadow areas during day can increase the pointto-area differences between the satellite scale LST and the in situ point measurements.
 The biases found for ATSR\2, ATSR\3, MODISA, and MODIST are in general good, and MODISA and MODIST often have similar results over the same station.
 For those four data sets, the biases during daytime were larger for V1.00 of the data sets over certain stations than for the latest V3.00 data.
-The validation of the V1.00 AVHRMA data set was included in this validation round.
-High RSTDs were observed at some stations due to unmasked cloud pixels.
-The AVHRMA cloud mask is at an early maturity level and is expected to improve in future versions of the AVHRMA data set.
+The validation of the V1.10 AVHRMA data set was included in this validation report.
+The high RSTDs observed in v1.00 at some stations due to unmasked cloud pixels are not observed in the current version, which applies an updated cloud mask.
 The biases of GOES12, GOES13 and GOES16 are also acceptable.
 For the V1.00 SLSTRA data set a simple cloud mask was used, which led to more negative biases due to missed clouds.
 This has improved with V3.00 of the data set, as the cloud mask was enhanced.
-The V1.00 HMWR 8 data set included in this validation cycle showed similar biases to MTSAT2 dataset at Heihe sites, but had lower RSTDs.
+The V1.00 HMWR\8 data set included in this validation cycle showed similar biases to MTSAT2 dataset at Heihe sites, but had lower RSTDs.
 The four SEVIRI data sets (SEVIR1 - SEVIR4) are analysed over the KIT stations only due to the spatial coverage of the data sets.
 They show low biases compared to the in situ data, with the exception of DAH\T\ station, which has a large spread in bias for all analysed data sets due to a strong seasonal cycle observed over that station.
 High positive biases were found for the two MW data sets over some stations, however, these data sets also view a larger area than the IR satellite sensors, with greater heterogeneity leading to larger biases.
 Furthermore, for the MW data sets the differences between daytime and night-time biases are smaller, as the local overflight time is close to sunset and sunrise.